jupyter-on-openshift/poc-hub-singapore-ntu/documents/step-by-step-installation.md

 These scripts need to be supplied two inputs.

 * ``Course Name`` - The name identifying the course.
-This must consist of only lower case letters, numbers, and the dash character.
+This should consist of only lower case letters, numbers, and the dash character.
+If upper case letters are supplied they will be translated to lower case.
 * ``Version Number`` - An optional version number or instance count.
 This should be left empty unless needing to create a separate new instance of the directory for the same course.
 This would only be needed where needing to start over with a new persistent volume for a course without needing to re-create the whole JupyterHub deployment.

 These inputs can be supplied as command line arguments.
 If not supplied as command line arguments, the script will prompt for the values.